brian386/brian386.github.io/index.md

     <img src="/assets/profile.jpg" alt="Profile Picture" class="profile-pic">
     <div>
       <h1>Brian Zhang [this website is still a wip]</h1>
       <p>Hey there!
 I'm a Software Engineering student at the University of Waterloo.
 My research interests lie broadly in the intersection of self-driving, generative models, and computer vision.
-At this stage of my career, I also strive to branch out into other domains and areas of research.
+At this stage of my career, I'm also trying to explore and branch out into other areas.
 Outside of school and work, I like to play piano, play chess, and explore new places.</p>
     </div>
   </div>